Gospel of Mark: Christology

 Mark does not explicitly state what he means by "Son of God", nor when the sonship was conferred.
 According to Burkett, Mark conceived of Jesus becoming God's son at his baptism, while "Son of God" referred to the relationship then established for him by God.
 However, other scholars dispute this interpretation and instead hold that Jesus is already presented as God's son even before his baptism in Mark.

 Boring argues Mark does not mention a miraculous birth nor any doctrine of pre-existence, while Winn and Wilhite find a divine Christology present in the gospel.

 Mark also calls Jesus "christos" (Christ), translating the Hebrew "messiah" (anointed person).
 In the Old Testament the term messiah ("anointed one") described prophets, priests and kings; by the time of Jesus, with the kingdom long vanished, it had come to mean an eschatological king (a king who would come at the end of time), one who would be entirely human though far greater than all God's previous messengers to Israel, endowed with miraculous powers, free from sin, ruling in justice and glory (as described in, for example, the Psalms of Solomon, a Jewish work from this period).
+Jews expected the messiah to be an eschatological figure, a deliverer who would appear at the end of the age to usher in an earthly kingdom.
+The earliest Jewish Christian community saw Jesus as a messiah in this Jewish sense, a human figure appointed by God as his earthly regent; but they also believed in Jesus' resurrection and exaltation to heaven, and for this reason they also viewed him as God's agent (the "son of God") who would return in glory ushering in the Kingdom of God.
 The most important occurrences are in the context of Jesus' death and suffering, suggesting that, for Mark, Jesus can only be fully understood in that context.